shanep/cs117-p4-starter/README.md

 ⚠ You **MUST** use functions for this program!
 You will lose points if you write the whole program in main!

-### Extra Bonus (optional)
+## Task 2 - Convert the Other way

-You may notice that once you are finished it is easy to now convert zip codes to their barcode.
-Update your program to allow you to now input zip codes and barcode's at the same time and convert each one respectively.
+You may notice that once you are finished with the previous task, it is easy to now convert zip codes to their barcode.
+Update your program to allow you to now input zip codes and barcode's at the **same time** and convert each one into the other respectively.
 In the example below you can see that 3 zip codes and 1 barcode entered and each was converted to is counter part 😃!

 ```bash
 $ ./myprogram